Daniel Massey as Noel Coward in Star! (1968)

 Kenneth Branagh as Laurence Olivier in My Week with Marilyn (2011)

-Massey was the son of actor Raymond Massey and Coward's godson.
-Coward received Oscar nominations for Best Screenplay and as producer of the Best Picture In Which We Serve (1943).
+Massey was the son of actor Raymond Massey and Coward's godson, and his performance was considered one of the few high points of a box office disaster that single-handedly almost bankrupted 20th Century Fox.
+Coward was best known for his stage work but his occasional ventures into film often received Academy recognition.
+The 1932/33 Best Picture winner Cavalcade was based upon his stage extravaganza of the same name and his talkie debut in The Scoundrel (1935) (his first film appearance since playing a minor role in D.W.
+Griffith's Hearts of the World in 1918) won the Oscar for Best Writing, Original Story for Ben Hecht and Charles MacArthur.
+Coward personally received Oscar nominations for Best Screenplay and as producer of the Best Picture In Which We Serve (1943).
 He also received a Special Oscar in 1942 for "his outstanding production achievement for In Which We Serve."
 He received the Special Oscar and the nominations in different years because the film opened in early January of 1943, not in time to be considered for that year's competitive categories but in time to resonate enough with the voters to receive the special honor.

-Chaplin was nominated for Best Actor for The Circus (1927/28) and The Great Dictator (1940), Best Comedy Direction for The Circus (1927/28 - the only year that award was given), Best Screenplay for The Great Dictator (1940) and Monsieur Verdoux (1947), and producer of the Best Picture for The Great Dictator (1940).
+By the time the Academy Awards came into being, Chaplin was the most famous name in movies based on the astonishing popularity of such masterpieces as Shoulder Arms (1918; the most popular film of the World War I era), The Kid (1920), and The Gold Rush (1925).
+He was nominated at the very first Oscar ceremony for Best Actor and Best Comedy Direction for The Circus (1928) and would later be nominated for Best Actor, Best Screenplay and as the producer of the Best Picture The Great Dictator (1940), and for Best Screenplay for Monsieur Verdoux (1947).
 He won the Best Original Dramatic Score Oscar for Limelight (1972) and two Special Oscars: for "versatility and genius for writing, acting and directing The Circus" (1927/28) and for lifetime achievement (1971).
 Some sources do not list Chaplin's nominations for The Circus after the Academy did some housekeeping in the 1990s and declared that those nominations were nullified by the Special Award, but madbeast.com still recognizes the honors.

 The Aviator suggested that Howard Hughes was a Hollywood neophyte when he made Hell's Angels, but he was in fact already a successful producer who had made films that were honored at the very first Oscar ceremony in 1927/28.
 His production of Two Arabian Knights won the only award ever given for Comedy Direction to Lewis Milestone, and Hughes' production of The Racket was nominated for Best Picture (he lost to Lucien Hubbard for Wings).
 Hughes was nominated again in 1930/31 for producing the Best Picture nominee The Front Page.
 Some references do not list Hughes as a nominee because while he did produce the films nominated for Best Picture, he is not listed on the film's credits (much like Irving G. Thalberg, winner for Grand Hotel and Mutiny on the Bounty).
 The individual who actually received the nomination for the Best Picture award has frequently been confused, especially in those years when studio heads accepted the award for Best Picture instead of the actual producer of the film (such as when Jack Warner raced to the stage to accept the award for Casablanca ahead of producer Hal B. Wallis, which prompted Wallis to leave the studio later that year, or when Paramount head Buddy DeSylva accepted the Going My Way Best Picture Oscar instead of producer Leo McCarey).
 Madbeast.com does acknowledge Hughes' nominations.